Gypsy Sport Pauses NYFW to Focus on Healing

 Feminine Energy

 "The collection is all about strong femininity," Uribe says citing Echeverria as an embodiment of it.
 As is characteristic of the styling at Gypsy Sport shows, feminine silhouettes weren't relegated to select bodies.
 There were however, acknowledgments of the female anatomy and allusions to fertility throughout the collection.
 Low-rise skirts, shorts, and jeans accentuated the hips, while slashes and tears in garments exposed breasts and pelvises.
-A metal bra and stomach jewelry piece covered in cowrie shells, pearls, and beads (made in collaboration with Chris Habana) nods at female fecundity.
+A metal bra and stomach jewelry piece covered in cowrie shells, pearls, and beads nods at female fecundity.

 Mother Earth